-Dan Hesse: Sprint to make major 4G announcement this fall, no immediate plans for tiered dataAlex Wagner - Deputy Managing Editor, News Desk
+Dan Hesse: Sprint to make major 4G announcement this fall, no immediate plans for tiered dataAlex Wagner - Editorial Director of News and Content

 Sprint has said in the past that it's considered making the switch from WiMAX to LTE for its 4G technology of choice, and it looks like we may finally see the No. 3 carrier actually go through with such a change later this year.
 Speaking to some reporters at Sprint's headquarters in Overland Park, Kan., CEO Dan Hesse said that he's aware that the company's WiMAX expansion has become a bit slow as of late, but he also confirmed that Sprint has big plans for the future and that we should expect a major 4G announcement from the carrier this fall.

 Moving on to mobile data, Dan Hesse responded to inquiries about whether or not Sprint plans to follow in the footsteps of its prepaid compatriot Virgin Mobile by moving from unlimited to tiered or throttled offerings.
 Hesse explained that Sprint's straight-up unlimited plans are attractive to consumers because they're so simple.
 He also said that Virgin's switch to throttled data plans are not an indication that Sprint may be considering to implement similar plans.
 However, when asked whether or not he thought that Sprint would eventually be forced to move to drop unlimited data due to hordes of heavy users on its network, Hesse replied that "nothing is guaranteed forever."